WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - cloud formation section on linux academy.

 - create a custom lambda resource that cleans up a bucket when it's deleted

+- the `AutoScalingReplacingUpdate` which basically works like `immutable`